-Experimenters Trap Small Animals in Beakers of Water Until They Stop Swimming
+The Forced Swim Test: A Cruel, Ineffective Experiment in Which Small Animals Are Trapped in Beakers of Water Until They Stop Swimming

 The forced swim test is a widely used experiment that’s as cruel as it is worthless.
 In this test, experimenters put mice, rats, guinea pigs, hamsters, or gerbils in inescapable containers filled with water.
 The panicked animals try to escape by attempting to climb up the sides of the beakers or even diving underwater in search of an exit.
 They paddle furiously, desperately trying to keep their heads above water.
 Eventually, they’ll start to float.